rajeshelurii/Angular-Interview-Questions/README.md

     - **Improved performance:** Pre-compiled templates and metadata result in faster rendering and change detection.

 49. ### What is the purpose of metadata json files?
-    The metadata.json file can be treated as a diagram of the overall structure of a decorator's metadata, represented as an abstract syntax tree(AST).
-During the analysis phase, the AOT collector scan the metadata recorded in the Angular decorators and outputs metadata information in .metadata.json files, one per .d.ts file.
+    The metadata.json files in Angular serve a crucial role in the Ahead-of-Time (AOT) compilation process.
+The metadata.json files are used to store metadata about Angular decorators.
+These files can be thought of as representations of the overall structure of a decorator's metadata, and they are structured in a way similar to an abstract syntax tree (AST).

 50. ### What is Angular Ivy?
       Angular Ivy is a new rendering engine for Angular.
 You can choose to opt in a preview version of Ivy from Angular version 8.